-Father Claus riding his bicycle is the most iconic Christmas card design.
-It is a Victorian greeting cards with an unusual design.
-These postcards often come with handwritten notes that can be replied to by the recipient and can be sent to anyone.
-The inside of the cards can be filled with your own message.
-If you wish to send Christmas cards to your friends and family, you can also send them free of charge.
+Father Claus riding a bike is the most well-known Christmas card design.
+This Victorian greeting card has a unique and unusual design.
+These postcards are often accompanied with handwritten letters which can be replied to by recipients and can be sent to any address.
+The cards come with a blank inside so that the recipient can add their own message.
+You can also send Christmas cards free to friends and relatives if you’d like to.

 Christmas cards are not an entirely new idea.
-John Callcott Horsley (a Czech-American painter) created the first Christmas card in 1843.
+The first card was created in 1843 by John Callcott Horsley, a Czech-American painter.
 The card featured a happy family gathering in the middle and was sold in London.
-The first commercial Christmas card was printed in Albany, New York by a variety store owner.
-William Morris, a British printer created a similar design.
-The first commercially-available Christmas card featured the words “Merry” & “Happy New Years.”
+A variety store owner in Albany, New York printed the first commercial Christmas cards.
+William Morris, a British printer followed this design.
+The first Christmas card that was commercially available featured the words “Merry” as well as “Happy New Year”.

-Henry Cole, the first man in London to sell Christmas cards, sold them for 1 shilling in 1843.
-He used the money he had made from these sales in order to set up a public information office.
-As a result, the Post Office has evolved into a business that allows people to send and receive cards without having to worry about how to reply.
-It may seem like a small gesture, but sending a Christmas gift card can be just the same as sending one.
+In the year 1843, Henry Cole, the first man to sell Christmas cards in London, sold them for one shilling.
+The money he made from these sales was used to open a public records office.
+The Post Office has grown to be a business that allows people sending and receiving cards without having to think about how to reply.
+It’s a small gesture but sending a Christmas greeting card can be as important as sending one.

-There are many types of cards you can send.
-In the late 1840s, a German printer produced the first Christmas cards in America.
-They were extremely expensive and could not be afforded by most people.
-Louis Prang, a Boston lithographer, created the first commercial Christmas card in the United Kingdom in 1915.
-This process allowed for a very realistic image of the holiday, and allowed for the production of five million cards in a single year.
+There are many different types of cards you could send.
+In the United States, Christmas cards were first produced by a German printer in the late 1840s.
+They were very expensive, and most people could not afford them.
+Louis Prang, an American lithographer from Boston, created the first ever commercial Christmas card in the United Kingdom.
+This allowed for a very realistic holiday image and allowed for five millions cards to be made in one year.

-Charles Darwin produced the first Christmas cards.
+The first Christmas cards were produced by Charles Darwin.
 He was fascinated by the seasons and their motifs.
-He was particularly interested the season of winter.
-He also made his own Christmas cards.
-These cards were later made by other artists, and were widely used by the British public.
-The original design of the card was still the most beautiful.
+He was particularly fascinated by the season of winter.
+These cards were later manufactured by other artists, and were widely distributed by the British public.
+The original design for the first card was beautiful.
 It also featured the most modern designs and was still in fashion in 1848.